dharmafly/tasket/docs/api.md

 ### User registration ###

 POSTing to /users/ with the following JSON object will create a user and log them in.
-The newly created profile object ID will be returned.
+The newly created profile object ID will be returned:

-POST JSON:

     {
         'username': 'test99',